 The movement towards eating more legumes and plants has extended into arenas previously thought unthinkable.
 The Impossible Whopper—a meatless burger—is making a cameo at Burger King.
 “Plant-based” dominates pop culture to the extent that James Cameron, Jackie Chan and Arnold Schwarzenegger co-produced a Netflix movie, The Game Changers, demonizing meat dependence among athletes.
 Even famed cookbook authors like Melissa Clark are publicly trumpeting their reduction in how much meat and dairy they eat.

-Whether you identify with a this plant-based way of eating or not, incorporating more whole, plant-based foods into your routine is nearly always a good move.
+Whether you identify with a this plant-based way of eating or not, incorporating more whole, plant-based foods into your routine is always a good move.
 Whether you’re interested in reducing your carbon footprint by limiting red meat and dairy in your diet, you want to do more for animal welfare, or you’re interested in the potential health benefits of plant-based eating, here are five of our favorite recipes to get you started—deliciously.

 Chef Yotam Ottolenghi is the genius mind behind this simple dish: slow-cooked spiced chickpeas on toast with eggs.